huangelaine310/tooo/README.md

 ## Updates
+- June 12, 2021 - Supports 3 different modes of translation.
+Supports Search Work and Browse Tags Sort and Filter Page to zh_TW.
 - May 29, 2021 - Supports translation of Post New Work and Post New Chapter pages to zh_TW.